neuml/txtai/docs/cloud.md

   content: true
 ```

-The next section builds the Docker image and starts an instance.
+The next section builds the image and starts an instance.

 ```bash
 # Get Dockerfile